Jacqueline Patterson’s Key to Success

 But rest assured, I’m still writing!

 The desk, chair and glider behind the desk are all birthday gifts from my mother.
 We found the glider and desk at our local Salvation Army.
-I can’t believe how inexpensive … read the rest. . .
+I can’t believe how inexpensive they were to begin with, and we … read the rest. . .

 Recently I’ve been asked by several people to offer guidance on starting a blog.
 Apparently, I’m doing something right, if people are coming to me for inspiration.